Louis Attard Bowen Therapist

 It is also found that the condition occurs more often in women than in men.

 Bowen Therapy for fibromyalgia consists of light moves, which works directly with the fascia (connective tissue that acts as an extension of the nerves) and nervous system.
-Signals sent via the nerves to the brain signal the body to go into a state of deep relaxation, and in this way may act to calm the overstimulation of the brain and the nervous system.
-As more people are trying Bowen Therapy to treat their fibromyalgia, it is gaining acceptance as an effective treatment method.
+Signals sent via the nerves to the brain may signal the body to go into a state of deep relaxation, and in this way may act to calm the over stimulation of the brain and the nervous system.
+As more people are trying Bowen Therapy for their fibromyalgia, it is gaining acceptance as an effective method.

-You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy Treatment for Fibromyalgia in Geelong.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy Session targeting Fibromyalgia in Geelong.

 17/8/2017